rust-lang/reference/src/crates-and-source-files.md

 #![warn(non_camel_case_types)]
 ```

-## Byte order mark

-The optional [_UTF8 byte order mark_] (UTF8BOM production) indicates that the
-file is encoded in UTF8.
-It can only occur at the beginning of the file and
-is ignored by the compiler.

 ## Shebang

 A source file can have a [_shebang_] (SHEBANG production), which indicates
 to the operating system what program to use to execute this file.
 It serves
 essentially to treat the source file as an executable script.
 The shebang
-can only occur at the beginning of the file (but after the optional
+can only occur at the beginning of the file.
-_UTF8BOM_).
 It is ignored by the compiler.
 For example:

 <!-- ignore: tests don't like shebang -->
 ```rust,ignore